Monday, November 5, 2007

 Jane's Wild Rice

-This isn't a real recipe; it's more of an explanation of what I think Jane did, and the way I make it now.
+This isn’t a real recipe—more of an explanation of what I think Jane did, and the way I make it now.

-Get some wild rice - it doesn't have to be really wild, the cultivated stuff will do.
-Cook as many servings as you want according to package instructions but use chicken broth instead of water.
-The grains will get swollen and split.
-This is okay.
+Start with wild rice.
+It doesn’t have to be truly wild; the cultivated kind is just fine.
+Cook as many servings as you need according to the package instructions, but use chicken broth instead of water or Better Than Bouillon Vegetable Base for more flavor.
+The grains will swell and split as they cook.
+That’s expected and perfectly okay.

 No comments: